 16. Las Grietas slot canyons

 No, you’re not dreaming, this isn’t Utah.
-In Lanzarote, you can walk through slot canyons, in the ravines of a volcano.
+In Lanzarote, you can wander through slot canyons and the ravines of a volcano.

 We were fascinated by the place, its colors and the shapes created in the rock.